centrifuge/apps/fabric/README.md

 ### Publishing a new version

-Merging to `main` will publish a new version.
+Create a new branch and run `yarn bump`, which bumps the package version, updates the changelog, creates a commit and tags it.
+Push the branch/tag, which should publish the version to NPM.
+Open a PR to merge the changes to `main`.
 For generating the changelog, make sure to use the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) spec in your commits, with `fabric` as the scope, e.g.: `feat(fabric): Add button component`